Intake / Bridgeport

 Winner, 2016-17 Founders Rome Prize

-scenic walking trail, enriched with lush, flood-resistant plantings.
-The
+enhanced with lush, flood-resistant plantings.
+The centerpiece of the park is

 Project Team: Phu Hoang, Rachely Rotem, Chih-Ying Wong, Munyoung Lee, Margaux YoungCredits: Isoenv (Environmental Analysis)